J-Term Academic Trips

 International Business Study Tour

 The Business department sponsors this international business study tour during J-Term.
-In recent years, the group has travelled to China, Hong Kong, and Macau, focusing on three dynamic and distinctive economic systems.
+In recent years, the group has traveled to China, Hong Kong, and Macau, focusing on three dynamic and distinctive economic systems.
 The group visits a variety of international and local businesses and local schools.
 Previous trips have also included a symposium with business students at Hong Kong Baptist University.

 Introduction to Holy Land Studies